Alzheimer's disease: Middle stage

-Progressive deterioration eventually hinders independence, with subjects being unable to perform most common activities of daily living.
+Progressive deterioration eventually hinders independence, with subjects being unable to perform the most common activities of daily living.
 Speech difficulties become evident due to an inability to recall vocabulary, which leads to frequent incorrect word substitutions (paraphasias).
 Reading and writing skills are also progressively lost.
 Complex motor sequences become less coordinated as time passes and Alzheimer's disease progresses, so the risk of falling increases.
 During this phase, memory problems worsen, and the person may fail to recognise close relatives.
 Long-term memory, which was previously intact, becomes impaired.

 Behavioral and neuropsychiatric changes become more prevalent.
 Common manifestations are wandering, irritability and emotional lability, leading to crying, outbursts of unpremeditated aggression, or resistance to caregiving.
 Sundowning can also appear.
 Approximately 30% of people with Alzheimer's disease develop illusionary misidentifications and other delusional symptoms.
 Subjects also lose insight of their disease process and limitations (anosognosia).
 Urinary incontinence can develop.
 These symptoms create stress for relatives and caregivers, which can be reduced by moving the person from home care to other long-term care facilities.